 Vitamin C, also called ascorbic acid, is sometimes confused with citric acid.
 Citric acid is another acid which the body needs to help produce the energy that runs each individual cell.
-In our diets we find citric acid most often in citrus fruits such as lemons, limes, oranges and grapefruit.
+In our diets, we find citric acid most often in citrus fruits such as lemons, limes, oranges and grapefruit.

-Vitamin C on the other hand is needed by the body for a whole other range of metabolic reactions.
+Vitamin C, on the other hand, is needed by the body for a whole other range of metabolic reactions.
 Humans cannot make this vitamin internally.
 We need to get it from food.

 So what is it needed for?

-1. The first thing Vitamin C does is to synthesis collagen.
+1. The first thing Vitamin C does is to synthesise collagen.
 It works to create the most abundant protein in the human body, collagen, which makes up from 25% to 35% of the bodies protein content.

 There are five types of collagen: